Source File Formats

-The Universal Document Converter is able to convert documents to files of the following types: BMP, DCX, GIF, JPEG, PDF, PNG, TIFF, PDF.
+The Universal Document Converter is able to convert documents to files of the following types: BMP, DCX, GIF, JPEG, PNG, TIFF, PDF.

 BMP (Bitmap): a raster graphic format.
 It is supported by many applications under DOS, Windows, and OS/2 but is not supported by Mac OS.
 BMP lends itself to lossless sequential compression using the RLE algorithm.
 Color bit depth may vary between 1 and 48 bits per pixel.
 Large file size is BMP’s primary drawback.

 DCX: a PCX-based bitmap graphic format.
 This is essentially multi-page PCX.
 Uses a fast but inefficient compression algorithm unsuitable for images with a lot of detail, such as photographs.

 GIF (Graphic Interchange Format): a bitmap graphic format developed specifically for the transmission of images over networks.
 GIF images are stored as lines, and only the format with an indexed color palette is supported.
 The standard was developed to support a 256-color palette.
 The GIF format uses lossless LZW compression algorithm.
 Therefore, good compression is achieved for images with lines containing recurring sequences, such as, images with many horizontally aligned pixels of the same color.